Frequently Asked Questions and T's & C's

 How do I make an appointment?

 We would advise, if you are happy with our work, to make your next appointment upon the collection of your dog.
 Due to our low volume policy, our schedule fills up quickly.
 By simply requesting to be put in the diary on an ongoing basis you will be locked in and wont have to worry about continually contacting us.
 If you chose not to rebook please understand that we may not be able to fit you in for a future booking when you next get in contact.
-You will be sent text reminders for your convenience (only available for our regular customers or those who rebook)
+You will be sent text reminders for your convenience (only available for our regular customers or those who rebook).
+Please note - It is your responsibility to remember your appointments.
+Our reminder texts may not always come through on your phone as some Networks from time to time block messages in a bid to prevent spam.

 My dog is boisterous and may become aggressive, can you groom her/him?

 We practice force free grooming.
 If your dog becomes extremely stressed or aggressive for any part of the grooming process we will not be able to cater for them.
 It is very possible that dog's behaviour can change from one appointment to the next due to but not limited to underlying health conditions or lack of adequate training.
 We have the right to refuse to groom your dog where they display aggression or stress that poses a risk on their or our health and well being.
 We will not put ourselves in danger of getting attacked or bitten.
 Although we offer a gentle approach, some dogs may not settle or co-operate.
 We will not force your dog through a process that causes them to become extremely stressed or aggressive (see Animal Health and Welfare Act).
 If you know your dog has aggressive tendencies, we would recommend that you take your dog to a mobile groomer where you could possibly help or to a Vet who has an in-house groomer.

 If I need to cancel/ postpone my dog’s appointment what should I do?